 - Glass size: Glass size matters too.
 Even professional bartenders pour 20.5% more alcohol in short, wide glasses vs. tall, thin glasses.
 So if you do drink sugar sweetened beverages, fruit juices or alcohol, use tall, thin glasses.
 Conversely, drinking from short, wide glasses could encourage you to drink more water.

 - Cooking: Cooking at home is fun and is good for your waistline.
 A study found that the average person eats 130 more calories when eating out.
 Specifically, breakfast away from home adds 73 more calories; lunch away from home adds 157 more calories; dinner away from home adds 137 more calories, on average.
+If you have a look at places like the Dietprobe website, you might find some inspiration to cut down your calorie intake when you are out and about.
 Just don’t cook a bunch of donuts and cheesecakes!

 - Small plates: One study gave 85 nutrition experts either a small (2 oz.) or a larger (3 oz.) spoon and a small (17 oz.) or larger (34 oz.) bowl to serve themselves ice cream with at an ice cream social.
 The researchers found that the nutrition experts served themselves 14.5% more with the larger spoon and 31.0% more with the larger bowl.
 This matters because people consume an average of 92% of the food that they serve themselves.